justinribeiro/blog-pwa/hugo/content/chronicle/2019-10-23-just-work-at-the-grocery-store.md

 “Okay Dad.
 When you come home and we go to the store, we’ll ask them if you can work there.”

 The call ends abruptly.
 Left holding an empty screen, motionless and dark, I put back on my hardhat and wipe away a stray tear.
 My plane leaves in a week, three stops and one long drive back.
 Until then, I do the work.
-That, and I probably won’t be to walk into a grocery store.
+That, and I probably won’t be able to walk into a grocery store.